BruceRoyce/UltimateRepRapPost/README.md

    <li><i>X for Tool Change [ignored if WCS9 is used]</i></li>
    <li><i>Y for Tool Change [ignored if WCS9 is used]</i></li>
    <li><i>Z for Tool Change [ignored if WCS9 is used]</i>
      <br>These are absolute X, Y and Z position suitable for tool change.
 If manual tool change is selected, the Spindle will be turned off and moved to this position and stays there for the tool to be changed.
-The spinndle will then returns to the exact location before tool change annd carryies on.
+The spindle will then returns to the exact location before tool change and carries on.
-     <br>If probe after tool change is selected, the program pauses and an on screen messages appears to let you mount the probe before requested probe to be preformed, after the probe, the program pauses with anothe on screen message to allow you to remove probe before resuming machining.
+     <br>If probe after tool change is selected, the program pauses and an on screen messages appears to let you mount the probe before requested probe to be preformed, after the probe, the program pauses with another on screen message to allow you to remove probe before resuming machining.
      <br>On moving to the tool change position, and in order to minimize the risk of collision, the spindle moves a dog leg in this order:
      <br>Move to specified Z
      <br>Move to specified X